-Public Wi-Fi hotspots might be convenient but they are also notoriously unsafe.
-There are a variety of ways that hackers exploit public Wi-Fi networks.
-They can use unsecured networks to distribute malicious software, gather data, carry out man-in-the-middle attacks, and much more.
+Public Wi-Fi hotspots might be convenient, but they’re notoriously unsafe.
+Hackers have their tricks to exploit public Wi-Fi networks and use these unsecured networks to distribute malicious software, gather data, carry out man-in-the-middle attacks, and much more.

 Use a password manager

 Perhaps the easiest way to ensure proper protection of all your online accounts is to use unique, strong, and complex passwords for each one.
 However, considering that an average internet user has around 100 online accounts, remembering every single complex password is out of the realm of possibility – unless you have photographic memory.

 Here’s where a password manager like NordPass comes in handy.
 Password managers are purpose-built to help users manage their login credentials – but that’s not all they do to keep your personal data secure.
 Here are some of the features that NordPass offers to improve your online security:

 All-in-one storage for your passwords, addresses, credit card details, ID information, and more.

 Password Generator creates unique, complex, and secure passwords for all your accounts.